neurobin/JLIVECD/README.md

 # New features:

 * You can close the host and chroot terminal safely at any stage.
 Simultaneous closing is also OK.
-* Possibility of using schroot as chroot program (experimental).

 # Tested OS: